igorivchenko/AquaTrack-client/README.md

 The project uses a custom **backend** built with Node.js and Express, ensuring reliable data storage in MongoDB and flexible interaction through a REST API.

+⚠️ **API is deployed on [Render.com](https://render.com/)**

+> The server may enter an idle state during inactivity, which can cause the first request to be
+> delayed by 50 seconds or more.